ncatlab/nlab-content/pages/9/8/7/4/4789/content.md

 +-- {: .proof}
 ###### Proof

-This is just the image $cs = \tau \langle \rangle$ of the invartiant polynomial under the canonical homotopy operator
+This is just the image $cs = \tau \langle \rangle$ of the invartiant polynomial under the canonical contractint homotopy operator

 $$
   \tau : W(\mathfrak{g}) \to W(\mathfrak{g})